zrythm/zrythm/HACKING.md

 when allocating memory.
 This is used during tests.
 See `man malloc` for details.

+### Valgrind

+To debug memory errors (invalid read/writes), use Valgrind as follows:

+    valgrind --num-callers=30 --log-file=valog --suppressions=tools/vg.sup --vgdb-error=1 build/src/zrythm

+The same environment variables mentioned above should be passed as appropriate before the command.

+Explanation for options:
+- `--num-callers=30` makes valgrind show enough functions in the call stack
+- `--log-file=valog` makes valgrind log into a file instead of in the console (optional)
+- `--suppressions=tools/vg.sup` tells valgrind to ignore errors that are outside Zrythm's control and false positives
+- `--vgdb-error=1` will make valgrind pause execution on the first error and allow gdb to be attached to it (valgrind will print instructions)

 ## Verifying Compiler Flags
 Zrythm is built with `-frecord-gcc-switches` by default, which stores the gcc flags used in each